aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## Step 1: Create a new ConfigMap

-1. Start a new text file and use the following example text as your ConfigMap's configuration block:
+In a terminal, run the following command to create your ConfigMap's configuration block:

 ```shell
 cat <<EOF >./example-redis-config.yaml